chevere/docs/architecture/standard/immutability.md

 ### Mutables aren't safe

-The problem with lack of immutability is that the state of `$mutable` is unknown for other code interacting with it so is not safe to rely in `$mutable`.
+The problem with lack of immutability is that the state of `$mutable` is unknown for other code logic interacting with it.
+Is not safe to rely in `$mutable`.

 In the code below, `$mutable` is passed to `Service` as a dependency.